 Market risk associated with other trading activities is negligible.
-Northern Trust's broker-dealer, Northern Trust Securities Inc. (NTSI), maintains a small portfolio of trading securities held for customer accommodation purposes which averaged \$8.4 million for the quarter ended March 31, 2013.
+Northern Trust's broker-dealer, Northern Trust Securities Inc. (NTSI), maintains a small portfolio of trading securities held for customer accommodation purposes which averaged \$4.9 million for the quarter ended December 31, 2013.

-Northern Trust is also a party to interest rate derivatives (IRD) contracts most of which consist of interest rate swaps entered into to meet clients' interest rate risk management needs, but also including a small number of caps, floors, and swaptions.
+Northern Trust is also party to interest rate derivatives (IRD) contracts consisting mostly of interest rate swaps entered into to meet clients' interest rate risk management needs, but also including a small number of caps, floors, and swaptions.
 All IRD transactions are executed by Northern Trust's Treasury Department.
-When Northern Trust enters into client transaction, its practice is to mitigate the resulting market risk with exactly offsetting interbank derivative transactions with matching terms and maturities.
+When Northern Trust enters into client transactions, its practice is to mitigate the resulting market risk with offsetting interbank derivative transactions with matching terms and maturities.